 The best Google Ads - Features and data

-Ideally, the best Google Text Ads will be high performing.
+Ideally, the best Feed-Based Text Ads will be high performing.
 This means they get plenty of impressions, clicks and then they convert.
 But what causes an ad to perform better than another?

 Advertisements perform well for a number of reasons.
 The first of those is relevancy.
 If an advert is relevant to a search term, people will be more likely to click the URL.
 If they click the URL and stay on the page, the advertiser will have a lower bounce rate.
 This is because both the ad and the landing page itself were relevant to the search query.
 If both the ad and the URL are well aligned, an ad will stand more of a chance of receiving a higher quality score.
 Therefore it will be listed above other advertisements and competitors as Google perceives it as good material.
 All of this then contributes to the continued success of the advert, due to the historical success then contributing to the brands future ad ranking.
 Thus, making these practices essentials.

 But what makes an advertisement relevant to a search in the first place?